gbradley/blipperific/README.md

 # blipperific
-A modern iPhone app for Blipfoto, aiming work on all recent devices and iOS versions.
+A modern iPhone app for Blipfoto, aiming work on all recent devices (iPhone X) and iOS versions (12).

 ## Contributing